 due to a negative history or other factors which in the opinion of Walker Medical renders an applicant unsuitable for enrollment.

 Medical Instructional Services

 If you could change your career, your future, your life for $65 or less

 - You can NOW make payments

 on tuition, books, equipment and state test for up to 2 years!

 - No credit check, no hassles.
-You need a picture ID, bank account and proof of income.
+You need a picture ID and a bank account.

 - Call for more information or go to the download forms page, download

 the application to get started.